koenrane/KR-new-site/content/BiDPO postmortem.md

 Test long-form generations sooner
 : Error prevented: none, but we would have noticed some of the negative results more quickly.

-Implement regression and integration testing early.
+Implement regression and integration testing early
 : We relied on point-in-time evaluations to sanity check our infrastructure.
 Error prevented: Several regressions in the stack under us, which cost several SWE days and partially compromised results.

-Ensure datasets have statistical power to make progress.
-: For example, TruthfulQA validation only had 256 points.
+Ensure datasets have statistical power to make progress : For example, TruthfulQA validation only had 256 points.
 Error prevented: noisy evaluations.

 ![](https://assets.turntrout.com/static/images/posts/contrastive-posterior.avif)

 Figure: Bayesian statistics for Gemini Pro 1.5v2 performance shifts.
-The X-axis shows the "contrastive advantage" of the BiDPO vector over the baseline.
-This posterior contrast takes into account finite sample effects and allows us to estimate the probability the BiDPO vector's effect is via chance.<br/><br/>A sample advantage of $n$ on TruthfulQA corresponds to an accuracy increase of $\frac{n}{256}$.
+The $x$-axis shows the "contrastive advantage" of the BIDPO vector over the baseline.
+This posterior contrast takes into account finite sample effects and allows us to estimate the probability the BIDPO vector's effect is via chance.<br/><br/>A sample advantage of $n$ on TruthfulQA corresponds to an accuracy increase of $\frac{n}{256}$.
 Wins needed ≥10% signal to be statistically relevant, making it hard to identify and stack small wins.

-Generate and analyze data separately:
+Generate and analyze data separately
 : Separation protects against possible generation pipeline changes or breaks.
 Error prevented: Inability to plot complete 1.5v1 statistics on e.g. multi-shot prompting (as we didn't expect to regenerate those).

 # Conclusion

 BIDPO seems effective and sample-efficient but does not currently exceed more standard baselines.
 It’s hard to draw firm conclusions about BIDPO because [TruthfulQA might not be measuring truthfulness / factuality](https://turntrout.com/original-truthfulqa-weaknesses).
 However, we remain excited about DPO-driven [Conditional Activation Steering](https://arxiv.org/abs/2409.05907), which has additional advantages—particularly for targeted loss mitigation.

+> [!thanks]
+> Thanks to David Elson, Rohin Shah, Dave Orr, and others for feedback.
+Arthur Conmy and the GDM language model interpretability team helped with infrastructure.

 # Appendix: Method